rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Render_Templates/Criando um Template.md

 ## Example

-This rendering template is designed to generate interface configurations in the format suitable for a Juniper router.
-It iterates through all device interfaces in NetBox that have associated IP addresses and generates configurations for those interfaces.
+This rendering template is designed to generate interface configurations in the appropriate format for a Juniper router.
+It loops through all the device's interfaces in NetBox that have associated IP addresses and generates configurations for those interfaces.

 Here's how the template works: